- VEISHEA: College barbecue on Tuesday

 tenure or salary considerations, there must be ways to measure

 its performance.
-Adviser evaluation is the topic of a May 1 program
+Advisor evaluation is the topic of a May 1 program

 in 210 Bessey for college faculty and staff.
 Recent university